Syrians say they hold pilot of downed jet

 The head of a faltering U.N. monitoring mission said violence was intensifying across Syria and accused both sides of ignoring the plight of civilians caught up in the conflict.

-"The indiscriminate use of heavy weapons by the government and targeted attacks by the opposition in urban centres are inflicting a heavy toll on innocent civilians," General Babacar Gaye said in Damascus.
-"I deeply regret that none of the parties has prioritised the needs of civilians.
+"The indiscriminate use of heavy weapons by the government and targeted attacks by the opposition in urban centers are inflicting a heavy toll on innocent civilians," General Babacar Gaye said in Damascus.
+"I deeply regret that none of the parties has prioritized the needs of civilians.

-Syria has been isolated in the region as its Arab League neighbours and Turkey have taken up the anti-Assad cause, leaving him with few allies, including Russia, China and Iran.
+Syria has been isolated in the region as its Arab League neighbors and Turkey have taken up the anti-Assad cause, leaving him with few allies, including Russia, China and Iran.

 Foreign ministers at a meeting of the 57-member Organisation of Islamic Cooperation in Jeddah, Saudi Arabia, agreed on Monday to suspend Syria's membership, an OIC source told Reuters.
 The motion, which requires a two-thirds majority and is opposed by Tehran, will be adopted during a two-day summit in Mecca.